Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 except at a very high cost both in terms of implementation effort (doing things both in Nock and in u3) and integrity (ensuring the two things are equivalent, or cheating).
-For instance, it looks like the Urbit authors wrote a markdown processor in Hoon, for instance, and have a "jet" recognizing it and replacing it by some common Markdown library in C.
+For instance, the Urbit authors wrote a markdown processor in Hoon, and have a "jet" recognizing it and replacing it by some common Markdown library in C;
-Except the two pieces of code are not bug compatible, so it's all a lie.
+however the two pieces of code are not bug compatible, so it's all a lie.

 ### Urbit as a demo ###

 Urbit has none of the support for modular design necessary for programming ["in the large"](https://en.wikipedia.org/wiki/Programming_in_the_large_and_programming_in_the_small).
-But its superficial simplicity of Nock makes it suitable as a cool demo of orthogonally persistent system.
+But the superficial simplicity of Nock makes it suitable as a cool demo of orthogonally persistent system.

 Of course, the demo only "works" by sweeping under the rug the difficult issues,